-As an illustration of this, at the beginning of 2003 I was appointed as a specialist planner, working with Primavera [P3], for an eminent E and M company within the rail industry, proving me with over a year’s specific experience working with specialist planning software both on new programming and time slice analysis as part of sub-contract claims.
+As an illustration of this, at the beginning of 2003 I was appointed as a specialist planner, working with Primavera [P3] software, for an eminent E&M company within the rail industry, providing me with over a year’s specific experience working with specialist planning software both on new programming and time slice analysis as part of sub-contract claims.

 A Summary of My Skills and Experience

-- Commercial skills [Quantity Surveying] include contractual correspondence, variations and claims - Experience in Disruption and Loss and Expense with knowledge of adjudication and arbitration
+- Commercial skills [Quantity Surveying] including contractual correspondence, variations and claims - Experience in Disruption and Loss and Expense with knowledge of adjudication and arbitration

 - Procurement, planning, resourcing and supervision [including using proprietary software – Asta Primavera P3, Powerproject, TeamPlan and MS Project]

 - Specialist Building Services, construction, rail and road industry experience